Combat Missions: Evolution 14: Urban Assault

 For the mission, both squads begin at opposite ends of a neighborhood that contain one story houses.
 They will be given a map to guide them to a house where they will find a supply of ammunition and another map to another house.
 The goal is to move at least one of their men to 5 houses and the map in the 5th house will direct them to their final objective.
 First team to pop smoke at the final location wins.
 The losing team will be discharged.
 There are no penalty points for time elapsed or team members killed although both teams will wear the MILES laser system and can be killed by the other team.

-Best of the Best Combat Missions Championship (Evolution 15)
+Evolution 15: Best of the Best Combat Missions Championship

 Bravo Blue was split into individuals and competed head to head separated by color.